Gk1694/Data_Science/README.md

 * You can use Red Hat OpenShift, a Kubernetes platform, to automate deployment, scaling, and management of microservices.
 * Ml-exchange.org has multiple predefined models.

+***

+## Module 4 Summary
+Congratulations!
+You have completed this module.
+At this point in the course, you know:
+* Jupyter Notebooks are used in Data Science for recording experiments and projects.
+* Jupyter Lab is compatible with many files and Data Science languages.
+* There are different ways to install and use Jupyter Notebooks.
+* How to run, delete, and insert a code cell in Jupyter Notebooks.
+* How to run multiple notebooks at the same time.
+* How to present a notebook using a combination of Markdown and code cells.
+* How to shut down your notebook sessions after you have completed your work on them.
+* Jupyter implements a two-process model with a kernel and a client.
+* The notebook server is responsible for saving and loading the notebooks.
+* The kernel executes the cells of code contained in the Notebook.
+* The Jupyter architecture uses the NB convert tool to convert files to other formats.
+* Jupyter implements a two-process model with a kernel and a client.
+* The Notebook server is responsible for saving and loading the notebooks.
+* The Jupyter architecture uses the NB convert tool to convert files to other formats.
+* The Anaconda Navigator GUI can launch multiple applications on a local device.
+* Jupyter environments in the Anaconda Navigator include JupyterLab and VS Code.
+* You can download Jupyter environments separately from the Anaconda Navigator, but they may not be configured properly.
+* The Anaconda Navigator GUI can launch multiple applications.
+* Additional open-source Jupyter environments include JupyterLab, JupyterLite, VS Code, and Google Colaboratory.
+* JupyterLite is a browser-based tool.